 Whilst in Jaipur, I was offered an amazing opportunity – the chance to fly in a hot air balloon.
-I’ve never done it before so of course I jumped at it.
-I was picked up at 5.15am which was a bit of rude awakening seeing as I’d only got in at 1.30am from the party the night before!
+I’ve never done it before so of course, I jumped at it.
+I was picked up at 5.15am which was a bit of a rude awakening seeing as I’d only got in at 1.30am from the party the night before!
 We drove for about half an hour out of the city to the site they had selected for today’s flight.
-The balloon company are constantly monitoring the winds and had been flying “test balloons” since 4am in order to establish the best place to take off from – they hadn’t been able to fly the previous two mornings and were keen to get the balloons off the ground today for a group consisting mostly of hosted travel professionals to which they were keen to promote the experience.
+The balloon company are constantly monitoring the winds and had been flying “test balloons” since 4am in order to establish the best place from which to take off.
+They hadn’t been able to fly the previous two mornings and were keen to get the balloons off the ground today for a group consisting mostly of hosted travel professionals to whom they were keen to promote the experience.

-So as we were driving out of Jaipur there was still the chance that we would have to turn back.
+So, as we were driving out of Jaipur there was still the chance that we would have to turn back.
 But as we pulled off the road, we were told that conditions were good and they were preparing the balloons!
 After a safety briefing mainly about the crouching position we were to take when we came to land, the balloons were starting to be inflated and we were told which balloon we should head for once we were given the word.
-There were 12 people, 6 in each of 2 balloons.
-Once the balloons were inflated we were told to go and climb into the baskets.
+There were 12 people, 6 in each of the two balloons.
+Once the balloons were inflated, we were told to go and climb into the baskets.

 Breathing life into the balloon

 Flying over the Rajasthani desert